Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

    ![](../.gitbook/assets/android.png)

-3. On the **Mobile Install Instructions** dialog box, select the **Android** tab.
+3. On the **Mobile Install Instructions** dialog box, make sure you are on the **Android** tab.
 4. Follow the instructions for using Gradle with Android.

-    The necessary dependencies and initialization code can be copied from the dialog box to your app project.
+    The necessary dependencies and initialization code can be copied from the dialog box to your mobile application project.

 {% endtab %}